Manchikatlachethana/Guess_Word/README.md

         3.Guess_Words_lib.py
    - Run guess_main.py file to play.
    ## Simple Version of Game:
-   * Can be tried by basic coding learners.
+   * Can be tried by beginners.
    ## Download word_guess.py:
     - just run code to play game!